Tackling Common Questions About Vinyl Windows

 What are vinyl windows made out of?

-Vinyl window production has come a long way.
+Vinyl window creation has come a long way.
 Vinyl windows, including the ones found in Pella’s 350 Series, 250 Series and Encompass by Pella,® consist of frames created from advanced polymers that are performance-tested for top-of-the-line weathering and durability.
-Pella’s 350 Series vinyl windows also add aesthetic improvement thanks to SmoothSeamTM technology that results in almost invisible interior welded corners.
+Pella’s 350 Series vinyl windows also bring aesthetic improvement thanks to SmoothSeamTM technology that results in almost invisible interior welded corners.
 The result is a budget-friendly, efficient window frame that safeguards your home from the elements.

 Do vinyl windows discolor or fade over time?